Joint Species Distribution Modeling of Percentage Cover Data with Exclusive Competition for Space: Model comparison and validation

-A key property of a predictive distribution is it's calibration \citep{Gneiting2007} which we evaluated using randomized probability integral transform (PIT) histograms proposed by \citet{Denuit2005}.
-Randomized PIT histogram is a graphical method to evaluate whether data, $y_{ij}$, can be considered as a random sample from the discrete predictive distribution that is given by the fitted model or not.
-To construct randomized PIT histogram for species- and location-wise predictive distributions we define
+A key property of a predictive distribution is its calibration \citep{Gneiting2007} which we evaluated using randomized probability integral transform \citep[PIT][]{Denuit2005}.
+Uniform Q-Q plots of the randomized PIT is a graphical method to evaluate whether data, $y_{ij}$, can be considered as a random sample from the discrete predictive distribution that is given by the fitted model or not.
+To construct Q-Q plots of the randomized PIT for species- and location-wise predictive distributions we define

 where $v_{ij}$ is a draw from standard uniform distribution, $F({y_{ij}})$ is the posterior predictive cumulative distribution function (CDF) for observation $y_{ij}$, and $r_{min}$ is the minimum gap between any possible adjacent values of $y$.
 We set $F({y_{ij}-r_{min}})=0$ if ${y_{ij}-r_{min}}<0$ since percentage cover cannot be negative.
-Calibration is evaluated graphically by plotting histogram of the values $u_{ij}$ since they follow standard uniform distribution if $F({y_{ij}})$ corresponds to the true data generating process \citep{Gneiting2007}.
+Calibration is evaluated graphically by plotting uniform Q-Q plot with point-wise 95$\%$ confidence interval of the values $u_{ij}$ since they follow standard uniform distribution if $F({y_{ij}})$ corresponds to the true data generating process \citep{Gneiting2007}.

-The PIT histograms were drawn for cross-validation predictive distributions using the same splitting strategy as in the cross-validation tests.
+Q-Q plots of the PIT were drawn for CV predictive distributions using the same splitting strategy as in the CV tests.
 Hence, $PIT_1$ corresponds to species- and location-wise predictions for $y_{ij}$, $PIT_2$ to location-wise predictions for the sum over species, $\bar{y}_i=\sum_j y_{ij}$, $PIT_3$ to species-wise predictions for the sum over locations, $\bar{y}_j=\sum_i y_{ij}$, and $PIT_4$ to predictions for the sum over species and locations, $\bar{y}=\sum_{ji} y_{ij}$ (Table~\ref{table:model_comparison_and_validation}).
 We used Monte Carlo approximation for the posterior predictive CDFs.
 For $PIT_1$ we approximated the posterior predictive CDF directly as